-Middle ear infections are a fairly common occurrence in childhood that can cause temporary hearing loss.
-Also called otitis media, middle ear infections result in inflammation, fluid build-up or a combination of both in the space behind the eardrum.
-This build up can reduce the mobility of the eardrum and middle ear bones, leading to a reduction in hearing ability.
-If treated properly, the infection will clear and hearing ability will improve.
+Middle ear infections are a common occurrence in childhood that can cause temporary hearing loss.
+Also called otitis media, middle ear infections result in inflammation, fluid build-up or a combination of both in the air-filled space behind the eardrum.
+This build up can reduce the mobility of the eardrum and middle ear bones, leading to decreased hearing ability.
+If treated properly, the infection will clear and hearing will improve.
 It's important to learn the symptoms so you know when to seek medical help for your child.

 - Constant scratching or pulling at the ears